 Most everyone assumes they have sensitive skin.
 It turns out that we’ve just been using garbage razors and bad technique.
 While the number of blades keep multiplying and prices keep rising, the quality of the blades keeps decreasing.
 The more of this steel on our face, the more irritation.

 What we shave with is just as important as how we shave.
-When I switched to a single blade razor and learned more about shaving, the irritation went away.
+When I switched to the best razor for men and learned more about shaving, the irritation went away.
 So let’s get started.

 The $150 Shave